Stade de France: Tenants

-The Stade de France has as a regular tenant only the national football and national rugby teams.
+Stade de France has as a regular tenant only the national football and national rugby teams.
 Repeated attempts to persuade a professional football or rugby team to move there have failed so far.
 Upon the construction of the stadium, Paris Saint-Germain declined to move there, choosing to remain at the Parc des Princes under pressure from its then-owner (pay-TV network Canal Plus) and the Paris city government.

 However, the Paris rugby club Stade Français have now established themselves as a semi-regular tenant.
 They began by scheduling their Top 14 home fixture on 15 October 2005 against Toulouse at Stade de France.
 Stade Français's president, Max Guazzini, publicly said that the club would have to sell 25,000 to 30,000 tickets to break even.
 Three weeks before the match, 61,000 tickets had been sold, setting a French record for tickets sold to a league match for any sport, including football.
 The final attendance was 79,454, smashing the national attendance record for a league match in any sport by more than 20,000.
 Five minutes before the end of the Toulouse match, Guazzini announced to the crowd that Stade Français's scheduled home fixture against Biarritz in March 2006 would also be held at Stade de France.
 The Stade-Biarritz match broke the attendance record from earlier in the season, with 79,604 present.

-Guazzini then booked the Stade de France for the same two league fixtures in 2006–07.
-The Biarritz match on 16 October 2006 drew 79,619, making this the third consecutive Stade Français fixture at the Stade de France to set an all-time French attendance record.
+Guazzini then booked Stade de France for the same two league fixtures in 2006–07.
+The Biarritz match on 16 October 2006 drew 79,619, making this the third consecutive Stade Français fixture at Stade de France to set an all-time French attendance record.
 The record was broken yet again at a match against Toulouse on 27 January 2007, with 79,741 filling the stands.
 Stade Français went on to schedule three home matches at Stade de France in the 2007–08 season.
 For the 2008–09 season, they booked Stade de France for three home league matches and a Heineken Cup pool match.
 The number of Stade Français home matches at Stade de France increased again for 2009–10, with five Top 14 fixtures already announced for the stadium.

-Even with the lack of a regular league tenant, the stadium's revenue increased greatly in 2007, as it was used extensively during the 2007 Rugby World Cup in France, where it hosted numerous pool matches, a quarterfinal match, both of the semi finals and the final.
+Even with the lack of a regular league tenant, the stadium's revenue increased greatly in 2007, as it was used extensively during the 2007 Rugby World Cup in France, where it hosted numerous pool matches, a quarterfinal match, both of the semi-finals and the final.